cocos/cocos-docs/en/advanced-topics/oc-reflection.md

 **Note**: In March 2017, Apple App Store issued warnings to some applications that used risky methods.
 Among them, `respondsToSelector` and `performSelector` are included, which are core APIs used in the reflection mechanism.
 Please pay attention to Apple's official stance on this issue.
 Related discussions can be found at: [JSPatch](https://github.com/bang590/JSPatch/issues/746)、[React-Native](https://github.com/facebook/react-native/issues/12778)、[Weex](https://github.com/alibaba/weex/issues/2875)。

-To reduce the risk of rejection during app review, it is recommended to [Use JsbBridge to Implement JavaScript and Objective-C Communication](oc-reflection.md)。
+To reduce the risk of rejection during app review, it is recommended to [JavaScript and Objective-C Communication using JsbBridge](./js-oc-bridge.md).

 ### Class Name and Static Methods